Medication Summary

 Palivizumab (Synagis)

-Palivizumab is a humanized monoclonal antibody directed against the F (fusion) protein of RSV.
-Given monthly through the RSV season, it has been demonstrated to decrease the chances of RSV hospitalization in premature babies who are at increased risk for severe RSV-related illness.
+Given as a monthly IM injection through the RSV season, it has been demonstrated to decrease the chances of RSV hospitalization in premature babies who are at increased risk for severe RSV-related illness.

 Immune Globulins